hyosung11/Launch-School/Courses/journal.md

 2. What will you do today?
    * [x] 1.
 Study Session with Alex
-   * [ ] 2.
+   * [x] 2.
 JS120 > Lesson 3: Object Creation Patterns: Assignment 10.
 ES6 Classes
-   * [ ] 3.
+   * [x] 3.
 JS120 > Lesson 3: Object Creation Patterns: Assignment 11.
 Practice Problems - Classes
    * [ ] 4.
 SPOT Study Session
-   * [ ] 5.
-Read *The Coding Career Handbook*, Chapter 5: From Junior to Senior
+   * [x] 5.
+Read *The Coding Career Handbook*, Chapter 6: Senior Developer

 3. Are there any blockers or impediments preventing you from doing your work?
    1. None

+08:47 Doing good work this morning studying.
+I'm always fresher and sharper in the mornings.